reinka/blog/content/post/cpu-cache.md

 **1. Cost of an Unfriendly Operation (a Miss)**

-This calculation finds the average cost of a single operation when it's almost guaranteed to miss all caches.
-We use the data from the `Stride=256` test, which we proved had a nearly 100% miss rate.
+This calculation finds the average cost of a single operation under a pattern that induces a very high last-level miss rate.
+We use the data from the `Stride=256` test, which showed billions of LLC refills.

   * **Formula:** `Total Cycles / Total Operations`
   * **Calculation:** `126.1B cycles / 5.24B ops ≈` **24.0 cycles**.